NayeliGutierrez/Gene-find/README.md

 ## Unraveling the Power of Genetic Sequences from Whole Genomes: A Pathway to Understanding Insect Detoxification

-In this project, our main objectives are:
+This Python-based genomic data analysis aims to enhance our understanding of these essential genetic sequences and their implications in insect detoxification mechanisms.
+The main objectives are:

 **1.** Develop a function to efficiently extract genes of interest from one or more genomes.